top of page

 How can we make sense of a complex business model?

-Amway’s business ecosystem is dense, from layered incentives, monthly and annual performance metrics, to a wide range of responsibilities depending on an Business Owner’s level.
+Amway’s business ecosystem is dense.
+We can break down all sorts of information whether it be layered incentives, or monthly and annual performance metrics.
 Without the opportunity to talk straight with the target users, our first challenge was building a foundational understanding of what they care about and how they interpret this complex data.

 To ground our decisions, we worked closely with cross-functional partners to refine existing personas and update journey maps.
 These artifacts became our compass for understanding user motivations and identifying what truly matters in their daily workflow.